Rainier Avenue Paving & Traffic Calming Upgrades

 Tentative schedule (dates subject to change):

-3. December 7, 2022: Project team presents survey results and traffic data to Pedestrian & Bicycle Advisory Committee.
+3. December 7, 2022: Project team presented survey results and traffic data to Pedestrian & Bicycle Advisory Committee

-4. January-February 2023 (Date TBD): Project team presents survey results and traffic data to City Council.
+4. October 16, 2023: Project team presented survey results and traffic data to City Council

-5. Summer 2023 (Dates TBD): Final roadway configuration to be installed following paving project.
+6. Summer/Fall 2024 (Dates TBD): Final roadway configuration to be installed following paving project

 Council Goals and Priorities